thomasreilly1011/Unix-Programming-Portfolio/README.md

 ```
 ./worker localhost
 ```
-Here i create a worker searching for a master on my local machine (localhost is not nessesary here as it will default to localhost anyway)
+Here i create a worker searching for a master on my local machine (localhost is not necessary here as it will default to localhost anyway)

 ## Bash Shell Copy - C
 A C program that makes use of various unix system calls to mimic a bash shell.
 It can change directories and call all system commands.
 The prompt displays the current date and time and a # instead of a $.